-With helpdesk reports, create SLA reports for the process, campaign, and queue, monitor the areas that require improvement and keep setting stronger SLA targets to deliver a refined customer service experience.
+With helpdesk reports, create SLA reports for the process, campaign, and queue, monitor the areas that require improvement, and keep setting stronger SLA targets to deliver a refined customer service experience.

 #4.
 Classification of Tickets

-Categorize the tickets based on configurable parameters – campaign (sales, support), the status of the ticket (open, pending or closed).
+Categorize the tickets based on configurable parameters – campaign (sales, support), the status of the ticket (open, pending, or closed).
 This will allow the supervisor to discern which types of tickets do you get the most.
 Based on this information, the supervisor can effectively shuffle the resources and streamline the process.
-The good news is, it’s not one size fits all type of a situation – the supervisor can customize the fields of the reports according to the business needs for effective decision making.
+The good news is, it’s not a size fits all type of situation – the supervisor can customize the fields of the reports according to the business needs for effective decision making.

 #5.
 Tracking Ticket Escalations